We are back, ladies and gentlemen, as you have come to depend on and count on El Rushbo here behind the golden EIB microphone, 800-282-2882.

 And when you can find them, they're cuts that don't make any sense.

-We're shutting down White House tours while Obama takes a 20 vehicle caravan, one half a mile, by the way.
+We're shutting down White House tours while Obama takes a 20-vehicle caravan, one half a mile, by the way.

-That's how far the trip was from the White House to dinner with the uh Republican ruling class guys last night.
+That's how far the trip was from the White House to dinner with the Republican ruling class guys last night.

 Half a mile.

-Twenty cars.
+20 cars.

 How many people in those cars do you think attended dinner?